Tetiana Andrianova: Public engagement

 Since 2017, Andrianova has been a board member of the Association of Corporate Security Professionals of Ukraine (ACSPU), an organization focused on establishing, structuring, and developing Ukraine's corporate security market, including legislative support and best practice implementation.

 Since 2018, she has been the coordinator of Women in Security under ASIS Ukraine, promoting international security standards and best practices in Ukraine.
 She also lectures in the ACSPU's "Corporate Security Manager" course and leads the Legal Departments Committee within the association.

 Since 2021, she has chaired the Gender Policy Committee of the Ukrainian National Bar Association.

 In 2022, she co-founded the "Take Back Yours" project — a volunteer platform supporting those who lost their homes due to Russian military aggression.
 She is also involved in the volunteer legal initiative “Lawyers for the Armed Forces of Ukraine.”

 Political and academic activity

 Between 2011 and 2012, Andrianova was a member of the working group developing legislative packages aimed at advancing the IT industry in Ukraine.

-She has extensive experience in developing strategies to protect business owners’ property interests, managing risk, resolving conflicts, and negotiating corporate matters.
-She is the author of numerous legal expert articles and a frequent speaker at events related to corporate governance and law.